Fully Involved events hosts multiple opportunities to donate to school supply drive

-Fully Involved Events Upstate, run by Jeremy Parnell, is partnering with several local businesses and the car community in the Upstate to collect school supplies for students in Spartanburg County.
+Fully Involved Events Upstate, run by Jeremy Parnell and Justin Miller, is partnering with several local businesses and the car community in the Upstate to collect school supplies for students in Spartanburg County.

 The group partners with other Upstate car shows and restaurants to hold events and the supplies help supplement what the students will gather for their upcoming classes.